mongodb/docs/source/reference/commands.rst

         disk capacities, or if you want to limit the amount of data on some shards.

-.. mongodb:command:: listShards
+.. dbcommand:: listShards

    Use the ``listShards`` command to return a list of configured shards.
 The command takes the following form:

         { listShards: 1 }

-.. mongodb:command:: enableSharding
+.. dbcommand:: enableSharding

    The ``enableSharding`` command enables sharding on a per-database level.
 Use the following command form: ::